 The concept of the BIPOC Fellowship is twofold: to help fund leadership positions for BIPOC professionals in the Gallery, Library, Arts and Museum (GLAM) sectors; and to provide an effective mentorship program for both the fellows and their employer institutions as together they chart new ground.

-Thanks to the generous support of Jeffrey Latimer Entertainment, the BIPOC Fellowship will launch with 6 pilot fellowships in these great cultural institutions: Royal Ontario Museum, Art Gallery of Ontario, Toronto Public Libraries, City of Toronto Museums, the Power Plant Gallery and the MacKenzie Art Gallery in Regina.
-Business /Arts will provide structural support and their Chair, Robert Foster, will serve on the board with Jeffrey Latimer, Karen Carter, Gail Lord, Deepali Dewan and Janis Monture.
+Thanks to the generous support of Jeffrey Latimer Entertainment, the BIPOC Fellowship will launch with 7 pilot fellowships in these great cultural institutions: Royal Ontario Museum, Art Gallery of Ontario, Toronto Public Library, City of Toronto Museums, the Power Plant Gallery, the MacKenzie Art Gallery in Regina, and Contemporary Calgary.
+Business /Arts will provide structural support and their Chair, Robert Foster, will serve on the board with Jeffrey Latimer, Karen Carter, Gail Lord, and Janis Monture.

 The Founding Advisory Board